-Senator Hickman, Representative Sylvester, and members of the Joint Standing Committee on Labor and Housing, my name is Rita Furlow.
+Senator Rotundo, Senator Tipping, Representative Sachs, Representative Roeder, and members of the Joint Standing Committees on Appropriations and Financial Affairs and Labor and Housing, my name is Rita Furlow.
 I am the Senior Policy Analyst at the Maine Children's Alliance.
-I am here this morning to speak in favor of LD 1559, Resolve, To Create the Commission To Develop a Paid Family and Medical Leave Benefits Program.
-The Maine Children's Alliance, a statewide non-partisan, non-profit research and advocacy organization whose mission is to promote sound public policy and best practices to improve the lives of children, youth, and families in Maine.
+I am here today to speak neither for nor against, LD 258, the state's biennial budget document.
+The Maine Children's Alliance, a statewide non-partisan, non-profit research, and advocacy organization whose mission is to promote sound public policy and best practices to improve the lives of children, youth, and families in Maine.

 Maine children grow up to become our future parents, workers, and leaders.
-With the right resources, opportunity, and support early on, we can ensure children have the strong start that will enable them to thrive.
+With the right resources, opportunities, and support early on, we can ensure Maine children have the strong start that will enable them to thrive.
 When young children receive the critical nurturing and support they need from their parents, they grow up to live healthier lives and become stronger participants in Maine's workforce.
 Our shared future success is tied to our investment in these children and their families now.